NikXDev/Coursera/README.md

 # Coursera
-This repository is related to the course taught by University Of Michigan in the course called as "Python For Everybody- Web Scraping Using Python"
+This repository is related to the course called as "Python For Everybody- Web Scraping Using Python" taught by University Of Michigan.